EddyVerbruggen/Calendar-PhoneGap-Plugin/README.md

 Android: Copy `Calendar.java` to `platforms/android/src/nl/xservices/plugins` (create the folders)

+4\.
+For iOS click your project, Build Phases, Link Binary With Libraries, search for and add `EventKit.framework` and `EventKitUI.framework`.

 ### PhoneGap Build

 Using Calendar with PhoneGap Build requires these simple steps: